Project 100,000: Project

-Promoted as a response to President Lyndon B. Johnson's War on Poverty by giving training and opportunity to the uneducated and poor, the recruited men were classified as “New Standards Men” (or, pejoratively, as the "Moron Corps").
-They had scored in Category IV of the Armed Forces Qualification Test, which placed them in the 10th-30th percentile range.
+Promoted as a response to President Lyndon B. Johnson's war on poverty by giving training and opportunity to the uneducated and poor, the recruited men were classified as "New Standards Men" (or, pejoratively, as the "Moron Corps").
+They had scored in Category IV of the Armed Forces Qualification Test, which placed them in the 10th–30th percentile range.
 The number of soldiers reportedly recruited through the program varies, from more than 320,000 to 354,000, which included both voluntary enlistees and draftees (54% and 46%, respectively).
 Entrance requirements were loosened, but all the Project 100,000 men were sent through normal training programs with other recruits, and performance standards thus were the same for everyone.
-The US Army received 71% of recruits, followed by 10% by the Marines, 10% by the Navy, and 9% by the Air Force.
+The U.S. Army received 71% of recruits, followed by 10% by the Marines, 10% by the Navy, and 9% by the Air Force.

 Project 100,000 soldiers included those unable to speak English, those who had low mental aptitude or minor physical impairments, and those who were slightly over- or underweight.
 They also included a special category made up of a control group of "normal" soldiers.
-Each of the different categories was identified in the soldiers' official personnel records by a large red letter stamped on the first page of their enlistment contracts.
-Human resources offices had to prepare reports on them, to be submitted monthly to the Department of the Army.
+Each category was identified in the soldiers' official personnel records by a large red letter stamped on the first page of their enlistment contracts.
+Human resources offices had to prepare reports on them to be submitted monthly to the Department of the Army.
 The monthly reports did not disclose the identity of the soldiers.

 Aftermath

-While the project was promoted as a response to President Lyndon Johnson's War on Poverty, it has been an object of criticism.
+While the project was promoted as a response to President Lyndon B. Johnson's war on poverty, it has been an object of criticism.
 Regarding the consequences of the program, a 1989 study sponsored by the DoD concluded:

-A 1995 review by Myra MacPherson in the Washington Monthly of McNamara's book, In Retrospect: The Tragedy and Lessons of Vietnam, severely criticized the project, saying that "the program offered a one-way ticket to Vietnam, where these men fought and died in disproportionate numbers ... the men of the 'Moron Corps' provided the necessary cannon fodder to help evade the political horror of dropping student deferments or calling up the reserves, which were sanctuaries for the lily-white."
+A 1995 review by Myra MacPherson in Washington Monthly of McNamara's book, In Retrospect: The Tragedy and Lessons of Vietnam, severely criticized the project, saying that "the program offered a one-way ticket to Vietnam, where these men fought and died in disproportionate numbers ... the men of the 'Moron Corps' provided the necessary cannon fodder to help evade the political horror of dropping student deferments or calling up the reserves, which were sanctuaries for the lily-white."

 Project 100,000 was highlighted in a 2006 op-ed in The New York Times in which former Wesleyan assistant professor and then Tufts assistant professor Kelly M. Greenhill, writing in the context of a contemporary recruitment shortfall, concluded that "Project 100,000 was a failed experiment.
 It proved to be a distraction for the military and of little benefit to the men it was created to help."
-To explain the reason for veterans from the project faring worse in civilian life than their non-veteran peers, Greenhill hypothesized it might be related to the psychological consequences of combat or unpreparedness for the post-military transition.
+To explain why veterans from the project fared worse in civilian life than their non-veteran peers, Greenhill hypothesized it might be related to the psychological consequences of combat or unpreparedness for the post-military transition.